dotnet/csharplang/proposals/semi-auto-properties.md

    public string Name { get => field; set => Set(ref field, value); }
    ```

+### Scenarios similar to `{ set; }`

+`{ set; }` is currently disallowed and this makes sense: the field which this creates can never be read.
+There are now new ways to end up in a situation where the setter introduces a backing field that is never read, such as the expansion of `{ set; }` into `{ set => field = value; }`.

-1. Which of these scenarios should be allowed to compile?
+Which of these scenarios should be allowed to compile?
 Assume that the "field is never read" warning would apply just like with a manually declared field.

    1. `{ set; }` - Disallowed today, continue disallowing
    1. `{ set => field = value; }`